vuongducphuong/documentation/content/applications/sales/crm/acquire_leads/generate_leads.rst

 ================================

 Two key ways to generate new leads or opportunities for your business are through email aliases and website contact forms.
-Odoo automatically creates leads in your CRM whenever someone sends a message to a Sales Team email alias or fills out a contact form on your website.
+Leansoft automatically creates leads in your CRM whenever someone sends a message to a Sales Team email alias or fills out a contact form on your website.

 Configure email aliases